nsaunders/purescript-typedenv/README.md

 verbose and might start to look like a lot of boilerplate as the `Config` model is extended with additional fields.
 The value-level logic creates additional touchpoints when fields are added or removed, or their types change.

-Instead, this library uses a type-directed approach, starting with renaming the `Config` fields according to the environment variable names from which they are sourced:
+Instead, this library uses a type-directed approach, which starts with renaming the `Config` fields according to the environment variable names from which their values are sourced:

 ```purescript
 type Config =